Traveling by Train in Taiwan is ultra convenient!

 Taiwan’s trains from the TRA (Taiwan Railway Administration) are safe, clean and always on time.
 The busiest line is on the west side of the island.
-It starts in north of Taipei and ends in Kaohsiung.
+It starts north of Taipei and ends south of Kaohsiung.
 It stops at the following stations: Taoyuan, Hsinchu, Miaoli, Taichung, Changhua, Jiayi, Tainan, as well as other smaller cities.

-- Trains from the TRA are also called normal, or slow trains.
+- Trains from the TRA are also called normal trains

 - Taiwan also has a high-speed train (HSR), which connects the biggest cities along the west coast of Taiwan.